revaturelabs/interviewquestions/MongoDB-IS/MongoDB_Interview_Ques.md

 38. What are your thoughts, when anyone says durability is one of the best features of MongoDB?
 <details><summary> <b>Show Answer</b> </summary>

+> Yes, it is correct that durablity is one of the best features of MongoDB.
+Whenever there is a server failure or system crashes, we can still recover the data from the journal nodes as well as we can get the data from different replica sets.
 </details>

 ---
 39. Is creating Indexes in MongoDB always helpful?
 <details><summary> <b>Show Answer</b> </summary>

+> We cannot deny the fact that using indexes efficiently in MongoDB can increase query performance, But there are some disadvantages of indexes as well like:
+> - Each index that we create takes around 8 kB of space in memory.
+So, if we have many indexes that are not in use frequently will drain our resources.
+> - Whenever we update or delete the documents, the indexes that are associated with that document also be updated.
+And these indexe updates hinder the write performance badly.
 </details>

 ---